 - Compliance – This kind of deployment allows you to meet the demands of HIPAA and local data residency laws.
 The private cloud location depends on external providers, but in this case the resources aren’t shared.

-With Piwik PRO you can take advantage of over 60 locations of Microsoft Azure and AWS private cloud servers.
+With Piwik PRO you can take advantage of over 60 locations of Microsoft Azure and AWS or a European-owned data center in Sweden provided by ElastX.

 - Ease of use – Just like with public cloud, connecting to private cloud is easy and requires internet, a web browser and a dedicated access account.